jgordon/axioms/axioms/01 Eventualities.md

 ## Axioms

-1.7 Restrictions on the arguments to 'argn'.
+1.7 Restrictions on the arguments to `argn`.

 ```
 (forall (e x n)